Vietnam E-Commerce Legal Policies: What You Need to Know

 Premia TNC’s Company Incorporation Services

-At Premia TNC, we offer a range of benefits for their services.
-With a dedicated team of experienced professionals in various fields, we provide expert advice free of consultant fees, ensuring competitive pricing and a swift, hassle-free process.
-Premia TNC’s commitment to quality ensures the highest standards in service delivery.
+At Premia TNC, we offer a range of benefits through our services.
+With a dedicated team of experienced professionals in various fields, we provide expert advice, competitive pricing, and a swift, hassle-free process.
+Premia TNC’s commitment to quality ensures high standards in service delivery.
 Reach out to our experts for legal assistance on company incorporation.

 "Foreign traders and organizations setting up websites for provision of e-commerce services in Vietnam” comply e-commerce regulations under Decree 85/2021?

-Foreign traders or organizations setting up websites for provision of e-commerce services in Vietnam need to comply regulations under Decree 85/2021 in case they have an e-commerce website which operate under Vietnamese domain names, or display content in Vietnamese, or conduct over 100,000 transactions originating from Vietnam annually.
-Compliance of foreign traders and organizations includes registering activities, establishing a representative office or appointing an authorized representative, and adhering to local regulatory frameworks.
+Foreign traders or organizations setting up websites for provision of e-commerce services in Vietnam need to comply with regulations under Decree 85/2021 if they have an e-commerce service website operating under a Vietnamese domain name, displaying content in Vietnamese, or conducting more than 100,000 transactions originating from Vietnam annually.
+Compliance may include registering e-commerce activities, establishing a representative office or appointing an authorized representative in Vietnam, and adhering to applicable Vietnamese consumer protection, reporting, tax, customs, and platform governance rules.

 What are the key obligations for digital platforms under Vietnam's Consumer Protection Law (CPL) 2023?

-Under CPL 2023, digital platforms must ensure transparency in transactions by providing comprehensive product information and clarity on consumer rights and complaint procedures.
-Intermediary platforms are required to store transaction data, provide access to transaction documents, and manage content censorship.
-Larger platforms face additional responsibilities, including monitoring advertisements and complying with forthcoming government guidelines on consumer protection.
+Under the Consumer Rights Law 2023 and Decree 55/2024, digital platforms must support transparency in transactions by providing comprehensive product and trader information and clarity on consumer rights and complaint procedures.
+Intermediary platforms may need to retain transaction data, provide access to transaction documents, and manage content affecting consumers.
+Large digital platforms face additional reporting and information-provision duties to consumer protection authorities.